 2. Use hashtags on LinkedIn to be discovered by your target audience

-Whilst hashtags have become an integral part of a user’s online experience on Twitter and Instagram they have yet to really take off on LinkedIn.
-However, this is starting to change as - following the results of a trial earlier in the year - the platform is now prompting users with suggested hashtags to add to their posts as they type.
+Whilst hashtags have become an integral part of a user’s online experience on Twitter and Instagram they have only recently taken off on LinkedIn.
+However, actively encourages the use of hashtags and the platform is now prompting users with suggested hashtags to add to their posts as they type.

 3. Create a Facebook group to build an engaged community

-As part of Facebook’s algorithm changes back in January, the visibility of Facebook group posts received a boost in the news feed as part of the platform’s efforts to prioritise ‘meaningful interactions between people’.
+As part of Facebook’s algorithm changes, the visibility of Facebook group posts received a boost in the news feed as part of the platform’s efforts to prioritise ‘meaningful interactions between people’.
 This is in stark contrast to the ever-dwindling organic reach of Facebook Pages - which some sources cite as being as low as 2% - and, as such, groups are fast becoming a viable option for businesses that are looking to reverse this decline.

 Whilst groups may not be the right fit for all recruitment firms, with many Facebook users searching for geographical-based groups they can be a fantastic solution for local and regional recruiters that source candidates for entry to mid-level roles.